 In order to qualify, the disabled veteran must own the home and use it as a primary residence.
 This exemption is extended to the un-remarried surviving spouse or minor children as long as they continue to occupy the home as a residence.

 - Honorably discharged Georgia veterans considered disabled by any of these criteria:

-- VA-rated 100 percent permanent and totally disabled
+- VA-rated 100 percent totally disabled

 - VA-rated less than 100 percent disabled but entitled as 100 percent rate due to unemployability

 - Entitled to receive a statutory award from VA for:

 - Loss or permanent loss of use of one or both feet

 - Loss or permanent loss of use of one or both hands

 - Loss of sight in one or both eyes

 - Permanent impairment of both eyes *